MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 <img src="https://user-images.githubusercontent.com/91616163/193413239-e3fd9567-a64d-464c-bdc6-2a2ce69c0df5.png" width="40%" height="40%" />
 Note: the underside of ESP32 overhang shows ESP32-A1S 2974

-Line-in should be internally routed to line-out, allowing these boards to be used in the middle of a line-level signal path.
+Line-in is internally routed to line-out, allowing these boards to be used in the middle of a line-level signal path.

 ### Pin Config